KIZAFOX/KIZAFOX/README.md

 ### :man_technologist: About me :
 I'm a beginner developper from France and I'm currently learning web.

-- :telescope: I'm currently working on PeyjeymCoaching.
+- :telescope: I'm currently working on AzelCraft.

 - :seedling: Learn new things and improve my current projects.